Hi, I’m Payal Hathi.

 About

-My research focuses on social inequality and health, with two main lines of inquiry.
+My research focuses on social inequality and health in the Global South, with two main lines of inquiry.
 The first investigates the association between health outcomes and social disadvantage along lines of gender, caste, and religion.
-The second analyzes how dynamics of gender and patriarchy shape the demographic measurement of fertility and mortality.
+The second analyzes how dynamics of gender inequality shape the demographic measurement of fertility and mortality.
 I am trained in quantitative and demographic methods, and also use qualitative methods in my work.

 Latest Research